mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

     sungrow_modbus_slave: 1 #TODO update with the slave address of your inverter.
 Default is '1'

 ##  Modbus register mapping
-The file **modbus_sungrow.yaml** contains the Modbus register maps.
-Copy the file  to a subfolder named "integrations", which is located at the same level of your "configurations.yaml".
+The file **modbus_sungrow.yaml** contains the Modbus register maps and automations to set values.
+Copy the file to a subfolder named "integrations" (maybe create it first), which is located at the same level of your "configurations.yaml" (see screenshot).

 Include "modbus_sungrow.yaml" by adding follwing lines to your "configuration.yaml":

     homeassistant:
       packages: !include_dir_named integrations

-Do not forget to check your configuration and restart.
+Do not forget to check your configuration (Developer Tools --> hit "check configuration" and restart (it won't work without a restart!)

+After the restart, some new sensors should be available.
+E.g., check for "Total DC power"

 ##  Add a nice "Energy Dashboard" like shown above